Data First: Cross-Justice System - England and Wales

 Examples of research questions

-• How can we better understand how problems interact and reinforce each other, and how people move through different jurisdictions across the system as they attempt to resolve them?
+• How can we better understand how problems interact and reinforce each other, and how people move through different courts across the system as they attempt to resolve them?
+For instance, do users of the civil courts also appear across other areas of the justice system?
+Are there pathways between civil courts and other areas of the justice system?

 • Who are the ‘repeat’ users across the justice system?
 Does involvement in other areas of the justice system influence criminal (re-)offending?
-What works to enable effective outcomes across the justice system?
-For example, are some children in family court cases at an increased risk of (early) criminal offending compared to the general population?
+What works to enable effective outcomes across the justice system and reduce (re-)offending?
+For example, are children in family court cases at an increased risk of (early) criminal offending compared to the general population?

 This list is illustrative only and intended to demonstrate the research potential of the dataset.
-For research priorities, see the areas of research interest or ADR UK funding opportunity.
+For research priorities, see the areas of research interest (external website) and priority research questions for Data First: Cross-Justice System.

 Core documentation